aurora-opensource/au/docs/howto/interop/nholthaus.md

 We have included a [self-explaining example shim](https://github.com/aurora-opensource/au/blob/3fa22a2212b37322a8243d57db024bb573b68813/compatibility/nholthaus_units_example_usage.hh) to illustrate this procedure.
-Note that it includes examples of comments to disable and re-enable clang-format support, because without them, some projects which use clang-format might automatically reorder the headers.
+Note that it includes examples of comments to disable and re-enable clang-format support, because without them, some projects that use clang-format might automatically reorder the headers.

 !!! tip